Application for Writ of Habeas Corpus New York City

 Where and How to Submit your Application

-You can submit your application to the Supreme Court of New York or the Federal District Court, depending on the specifics of your case.
-Typically, these forms can be submitted in person or online through the court’s electronic filing system.
+Your application can be submitted to either the Supreme Court of New York or the Federal District Court, depending on the specifics of your case.
+Generally, these forms can be filed in person or through the court’s electronic filing system, which streamlines the submission process and allows for quicker processing of your petition.

 Filing Fees and Associated Costs